Ranj247/MS-1_Body-Balance-Holistic-Therapies/README.md

 - My mentor, **Caleb Mbakwe**, for his guidance, patience and encouragement throughout this project.
 - **Evka K** and **Jim Morel** for their time and advice on approaching the MS1 project and special thanks to **Jim Morel** for the YouTube videos 'MS1 Planning Session' and 'CI Slack Community' which really helped me a lot to know slack better and plan the MS1 project in a right direction.
 - **CI staff** and **Slack Community** for always being on-hand with questions posted and assistance requests.
+- **Istvan Orosz** for his suggestion upon the site's review to apply a scroll property from the Bootstrap which will enhance user experience while they are scrolling through the different sections.
 ***